-Provides statistics and other data from the Oracle Berkeley DB Java Edition database environment used by the associated backend. - Disk Space Usage Monitor Entry (cn=Disk Space Usage,cn=monitor) Provides information about the amount of usable disk space available to server components. - JVM Memory Usage Monitor Entry (cn=JVM Memory Usage,cn=monitor) Provides information about garbage collection activity, the amount of memory available to the server, and the amount of memory consumed by various server components. - JVM Stack Trace Monitor Entry (cn=JVM Stack Trace,cn=monitor) Provides a stack trace of all threads in the JVM. - LDAP Statistics Monitor Entries (cn={name} Statistics,cn=monitor) Provides information about the number of each type of operation requested and bytes transferred over the connection handler. - Processing Time Histogram Monitor Entry (cn=Processing Time Histogram,cn=monitor) - Provides information about the number of percent of operations that completed in various response time categories. - System Information Monitor Entry (cn=System Information,cn=monitor) Provides information about the underlying JVM and system. - Version Monitor Entry (cn=Version,cn=monitor) Provides information about the Directory Proxy Server version. - Work Queue Monitor Entry (cn=Work Queue,cn=monitor) Provides information about the state of the Directory Proxy Server work queue, including the number of operations waiting on worker threads and the number of operations that have been rejected because the queue became full.
+Provides statistics and other data from the Oracle Berkeley DB Java Edition database environment used by the associated backend. - Disk Space Usage Monitor Entry (cn=Disk Space Usage,cn=monitor) Provides information about the amount of usable disk space available to server components. - JVM Memory Usage Monitor Entry (cn=JVM Memory Usage,cn=monitor) Provides information about garbage collection activity, the amount of memory available to the server, and the amount of memory consumed by various server components. - JVM Stack Trace Monitor Entry (cn=JVM Stack Trace,cn=monitor) Provides a stack trace of all threads in the JVM. - LDAP Statistics Monitor Entries (cn={name} Statistics,cn=monitor) Provides information about the number of each type of operation requested and bytes transferred over the connection handler. - Processing Time Histogram Monitor Entry (cn=Processing Time Histogram,cn=monitor) Provides information about the number of percent of operations that completed in various response time categories. - SSL Context Monitor Entry (cn=SSL Context,cn=monitor) Provides information about the available and supported SSL Cipher Suites and Protocols on the server. - System Information Monitor Entry (cn=System Information,cn=monitor) Provides information about the underlying JVM and system. - Version Monitor Entry (cn=Version,cn=monitor) Provides information about the Directory Proxy Server version. - Work Queue Monitor Entry (cn=Work Queue,cn=monitor) Provides information about the state of the Directory Proxy Server work queue, including the number of operations waiting on worker threads and the number of operations that have been rejected because the queue became full.